 This time, as an homage to the city I love so much, and to the man whom I was meant to meet in this beautiful place, I made a carne asada pizza.
 The Hubs favorite food, topped with San Diego’s favorite ingredient.

-It was the perfect pairing.
+It was the most perfect pairing of all.

-If you’ve never been here, add it to your to-do list immediately, and order yourself some carne asada.
+Add “visit San Diego” to your to-do list immediately, and order yourself some carne asada.
 It’s on every menu.
 I’m confident you’ll love it as much as I do.

 I hope to see you all in our little corner of the country soon.